-My first llama hiking trip into the Pasayten Wilderness in north central Washington State was on a sunny September day.
+My first llama packing trip in the Pasayten Wilderness in north central Washington State was on a sunny September day.
 Not an unusual day for one of the largest wild areas in the lower US, which is shielded by mountain ranges to the west, effectively blocking the low lying Pacific rain clouds making their way eastward.
 The flowers were gone but the grasses and sedges were still green against blue sky.
 The llamas rarely lifted their heads as they gorged.
 It was peaceful and idyllic.
 Especially since there were no bugs.
 Why not?
 Well it seems the disappear when the flowers do.
 Not when it gets colder in this wilderness.
 Astonishing really – being out away from any human sounds, in nature, with no mosquitos and only the occasional fly.
+The Pasayten Wilderness became the inspiration for RS Perry’s book series.
+Image above is RS Perry llama packing in the Pasayten Wilderness near Cathedral Peak.

 Most of my life I had been too busy to go llama packing or into the wilderness but life had changed.
 Lanette who lived on Wolf Canyon Ranch convinced me that there was more to llamas then just breeding them for profit.
 Prices reached a lofty high in the eighties and then cascaded down the right side of a bell shaped curve nearly as fast as they had risen.
 The business of breeding and selling had slowed allowing time to find out what else llamas were capable of.
 It turns out that they are wonderful animals, as I had always known they were, but living closely with them on the trail and in the mountain meadows – they became truly special.